 - 1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care. - 2.
 Do you have all the other required and recommended safety equipment?
 See Section 2.
 It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws. - 3.
 Do you know how to correctly secure your front and rear wheels?
 Check Section 4.A.1 to make sure.
 Riding with an improperly secured wheel can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death. - 4.
-If your bike has toeclips and straps or clipless ("step-in") pedals, make sure you know how they work (see Section 4.F).
+If your bike has toeclips and straps or clipless ("step-in") pedals, make sure you know how they work (see Section 4.E).
 These pedals require special techniques and skills.
 Follow the pedal manufacturer's instructions for use, adjustment and care. - 5.
 Do you have "Toe Overlap"?
 On smaller framed bicycles your toe or toeclip may be able to contact the front wheel when a pedal is all the way forward and the wheel is turned.
-Read Section 4.F. to check whether you have toeclip overlap. - Does your bike have suspension?
-If so, check Section 4.G.
+Read Section 4.E. to check whether you have toeclip overlap. - 6.
+Does your bike have suspension?
+If so, check Section 4.F.
 Suspension can change the way a bicycle performs.
-Follow the suspension manufacturer's instructions for use, adjustment and care.
+Follow the suspension manufacturer's instructions for use, adjustment and care. - 7.
+Do not put fingers or hands into the rotating parts such as wheels and chain.
+Also keep children away from the wheels and chain.
+They could be seriously injured.